Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Betting Trends

-- Florida has played 69 games this season that ended with over 6 goals.
+- Florida has played 69 games this season that finished with over 6 goals.

-- The Hurricanes have won 62.5% of their games when favored on the moneyline this season (15-9).
+- The Hurricanes are 15-9 when favored on the moneyline this season.

 - The Panthers have been the underdog 13 times this season, and upset their opponent in nine, or 69.2%, of those games.

-- Florida has 12 games this season playing as an underdog by +120 or longer, and is 9-3 in those contests.
+- Florida has won nine of its 12 games when it is the underdog by +120 or longer on the moneyline.

 Hurricanes Player Props